jpata/ai-course/markdown/module4_pt1_object_detection.md

 IN_COLAB = 'google.colab' in sys.modules
 if IN_COLAB:
     from google.colab import drive
+    # Mount Google Drive to persist files and access data
     drive.mount('/content/drive/')

+    # Create a directory for the AI course in Google Drive
     %mkdir -p /content/drive/MyDrive/ai-course
+    # Change the current working directory to the new course directory
     %cd /content/drive/MyDrive/ai-course

+    # If the course repository doesn't exist, clone it from GitHub
     if not os.path.exists('ai-course'):
         !git clone https://github.com/jpata/ai-course

+    # Change directory into the cloned repository
     %cd ai-course
+    # Pull the latest changes from the repository to ensure it's up-to-date
     !git pull
 ```